|(a) Filing Requirements. Filing and other regulatory

 (IV) a provision that all funds collected for the controlled

-insurer's account shall be held by the controlling producer in a fiduciary
+insurer's account must be held by the controlling producer in a fiduciary

-(V) a provision that the controlling producer shall maintain
+(V) a provision that the controlling producer maintain

-(VI) a provision that the contract shall not be assigned in
+(VI) a provision that the contract not be assigned

-(VII) a provision that the controlled insurer shall provide
+(VII) a provision that the controlled insurer provide

 the controlling producer with its underwriting standards, rules, procedures,

 for the acceptance or rejection of risks.
-The controlling producer shall adhere to the standards, rules, procedures, rates, and conditions.
-The standards, rules,
+The controlling producer

+must adhere to the standards, rules, procedures, rates, and conditions.

 kinds of risks, similar policy limits, and similar quality of business;

-writings in relation to the controlled insurer's surplus and total writings.
-The controlled
+writings in relation to the controlled insurer's surplus and total

-if the limit is reached.
-The controlling producer shall not place business
+is reached.
+The controlling producer must not place business with

 that the limit has been reached; and